Site context9

 If your assessment identifies at least one heritage asset that would be affected by your proposal, you will need to submit a Heritage, Design And Access Statement and follow the rest of the code in this section before moving on the rest of the code.

-4.5 Where a heritage, design and access statement is required, this must clearly demonstrate an understanding of the significance and setting of any heritage assets affected by the proposal.
-Potential impacts (both direct and indirect) on that significance must then be reviewed and levels of potential harm evaluated.
+Where a heritage, design and access statement is required, this must clearly demonstrate an understanding of the significance and setting of any heritage assets affected by the proposal.
+Potential impacts (both direct and indirect) on that significance must be reviewed.
+Harm to heritage assets must be avoided, where this is not possible a clear and convincing justification will be required.

-4.7 See our guidance on Heritage Assessment and Information Requirements (2018) for further information.
+See our guidance on Heritage Assessment and Information Requirements (2018) and Historic England’s Statements of Heritage Significance guidance for further information.

 Back to top